arXiv/arxiv-docs/about/sab_bylaws.md

 # arXiv Scientific Advisory Board Bylaws

-_Revisions adopted on 6 October 2014_
+_Revisions adopted on 20 August 2019_

 *Article 1.
 Definitions*
 1.1	The name of the organization is the arXiv Scientific Advisory Board, hereinafter referred to as SAB and the Board.
 SAB is a consultative body advising the Cornell University, hereinafter referred to as CU.